anthrax3/q1-2012-tech-chat/README.md

 ## Sample Apps From Keynote And TechChat

-The sample application are contained here as subfolders.
+The sample applications are contained here as submodules.
 The **Playlist Editor** is a Rails 3.1 Application.
 The ** Shoe Fodder ** example is in two parts.
 Part one is the Node application that serves up the website.
 Part 2 is a Sinatra application which provides the data to the Node application.

+When you clone this repo, you will need to intialize the submodules which are the demo projects.

+	git clone git@github.com:telerik/Q12012TechChat.git
+	git submodule update --init